Kombai dog: History

 The breed originated in the Theni district and is named after the town of Kombai.
 It subsequently spread throughout Southern India.
 The Kombai was traditionally kept by zamindars and others for coursing a variety of game.
 When hunting it is particularly robust and athletic, easily clearing hedges and other obstacles.
 They are also called polygar dogs.

 The Kannada Vokkaliga zamindars of Kombai presented Tipu Sultan and Hyder Ali with these dogs for their army.
 The ferocious dogs were trained to rip the hamstrings of enemy horses.
 Tipu sent the town an idol of Ranganathaswamy in gratitude.
 It is said that the Kombai polygars valued the dog so highly that in olden days they were ready to exchange a horse for one.

 There are conflicting reports about the status of the breed; some reports from the 1960s stated the dog was popular and numbers were increasing, whilst others from the same period described them as practically extinct.
 A Tamil Nadu state-run dog-breeding facility did take up the cause of breeding the Kombai, along with a number of other local breeds.
-However, it was reported they suspended their Kombai breeding program when owners who had purchased dogs returned them, finding their character ill-suited to keeping as pets.
+However, it was reported they suspended their Kombai breeding program when owners who had purchased dogs returned them, finding their character ill-suited to keeping as pets.The Kombai dog was recently featured in the malayalam movie 𝘌𝘬𝘰.